 - Reinstall the driver for the device.
 As mentioned early on, a lot of device-related problems are caused by a device driver.
 Use the Device Manager to uninstall the device (and optionally the driver software).
-Then reboot or scan for hardware changes to reinstall the device with appropriate drivers.
+Then reboot or scan for hardware changes (using the Action menu) to reinstall the device with appropriate drivers.

 - Use a System Restore point to bring the Windows PC configuration back to a previous, working state.
 This solution can work for errors related to previously working configurations.
 Having the system restore option enabled is also a pre-condition.